Checked Baggage vs Carry On—Which is the Best Travel Option?

 In a nutshell, it depends.

-Interestingly enough, Airlines for America conducted a survey that showed that in recent years, despite increased baggage checking fees, more travellers were choosing to check in their bags.
+Interestingly enough, Airlines for America conducted a survey that showed that in recent years, despite increased baggage checking fees, more travelers were choosing to check in their bags.

 - If you really want to save money, then you should carry on your bags.
 (Just make sure you check your airline’s policy to ensure they don’t charge a fee for this.)